near/wasmer/lib/compiler-singlepass/README.md

-Singlepass is designed to emit compiled code at linear time, as such is not prone to JIT bombs and also offers great compilation performance, however with a bit slower runtime speed.
+Singlepass is designed to emit compiled code at linear time, as such is not prone to JIT bombs and also offers great compilation performance orders of magnitude faster than [`wasmer-compiler-cranelift`] and [`wasmer-compiler-llvm`], however with a bit slower runtime speed.

 The fact that singlepass is not prone to JIT bombs and offers a very predictable compilation speed makes it ideal for **blockchains** and other